PrefectHQ/prefect/docs/tutorials/projects.md

         repository: https://github.com/PrefectHQ/hello-projects.git
         branch: main
     ```
     These `pull` steps are the instructions sent to your worker's runtime environment that allow it to clone your project in remote locations.
+For more information, see [the project concept documentation](/concepts/projects/).

 ### Dockerized deployment